|Ease of Use:|

 Navigate to the General Account Settings section:

 Check "Enable Account" box.
 Enter your OnSIP credentials in the appropriate boxes:

-Display Name: Whatever you would like
+Display Name: Whatever You Like

 User Identifier: Username